-Castleton’s small campus, strong sense of community and robust athletic programs are what attracted sophomore Nicole Wershoven to the rural Vermont campus embedded in the green mountains.
+Castleton’s small campus, strong sense of community and robust athletic programs are what attracted alumni Nicole Wershoven to the rural Vermont campus embedded in the green mountains.

 Coming from a large town in Southington, Connecticut the Biology major found comfort in the active and robust workings of the Castleton Natural Sciences department.

 “I love science, especially biology and chemistry,” said Wershoven.